| Title: | Manipulate Matrix Row and Column Labels with Ease |

 This function is vectorized.

-can be a vector, in which case the output is a list of notations.
+Thus, x can be a vector, in which case the output is a list of notations.

-is treated as a store from which matches for each label in x
+notations is treated as a store from which matches for each label in x

 can be determined.

-should be a named list of notations.
+notations should be a named list of notations.

-, the names on notations
+When retain_names = TRUE, the names on notations will be retained,

 and the return value is always a list.

-By default (allow_multiple = FALSE
+By default (allow_multiple = FALSE),

 a single notation object is returned for each item in x